Parks, Streets And Public Facilities Maintenance Superintendent

 - Principles of supervision, training and performance evaluation.

-- Organize, supervise and coordinate the activities of the department in a manner conducive to full performance and high morale.
+- Organize, supervise and coordinate the activities of the division in a manner conducive to full performance and high morale.

-- Understand and implement the park and recreation needs of the community and recommend facilities and programs to meet those needs.
+- Understand and implement the park and streets needs of the community and recommend facilities and programs to meet those needs.

 - Prepare and present complex reports.